DoDoSunDoDo/CarDealer/demo_data/README.md

 4. Change your dir in terminal to ./Jaunty_Jalopies/demo_data and run `conda env update`.
 NOTE: if your host and port setting in load_user_data.py is different from mine, you'll have to update these two manually (same as other *_data.py), otherwise you can leave as it is
 5. Run `python load_all.py`.
-Now data should have been loaded to DB server in PhpMyAdmin
+Now data should have been loaded to DB server in PhpMyAdminn